top of page

 ReEnergize Cusco

-We had the pleasure of taking John out on one of our favourite trail running routes above Cusco, combining beautiful Andean trails, local communities, and a cultural experience that few visitors ever get to see.
+We had the pleasure of taking John out on one of our favourite trail running routes above Cusco.
+This route combines beautiful Andean trails, local communities, and a cultural experience that few visitors ever get to see.

 Running in Cusco is about much more than distance or pace.
-At 3,400 metres above sea level, every step is a reminder that you’re running somewhere truly unique.
-The air is thinner, the landscapes are vast, and within minutes of leaving the city you can find yourself on ancient trails used for centuries by local farmers and shepherds.
+At 3,400 metres above sea level, every step reminds you that you’re running somewhere truly unique.
+The air is thinner, the landscapes are vast, and within minutes of leaving the city, you can find yourself on ancient trails used for centuries by local farmers and shepherds.

 Trail Running Above Cusco

-Our run began near the archaeological site of Tambomachay, from here the route climbs gently into the hills.
-The first few kilometres are usually taken at an easy pace, allowing the body to warm up and adjust to the altitude.
+Our run began near the archaeological site of Tambomachay.
+From here, the route climbs gently into the hills.
+The first few kilometres are usually taken at an easy pace.
+This allows the body to warm up and adjust to the altitude.
 Many runners prefer to walk sections of the initial climb before the trail begins to flow more naturally through the countryside.

 Visiting the Community of Pucara